Introduction to Patterns in Java

 }

-In the above example, almost the same logic is applied for creating both the pyramids, one in an upward direction and another in an inverted direction.
-Very first for loop is for the number of lines or rows in the pattern and another two for loops are for spaces and the stars (*) pattern in the pattern.
+In the above example, almost the same logic is applied to create both pyramids, one in an upward direction and another in an inverted direction.
+Thus, the first loop is for the number of lines or rows in the pattern, and the second is for spaces and the stars (*) pattern in the pattern.

 Output: